hmenorjr/hemkunskap-ax/_posts/2024-09-04-baking-the-dream-cake.md

 1. Whisk the eggs and sugar until fluffy.
 2. Add the remaining ingredients.
 3. Spread the batter on a baking sheet lined with parchment paper and bake at 250°C (482°F) for about 5 minutes.
-4. Whisk together the butter, powdered sugar, and vanilla sugar.
+4. Whisk together the butter, powdered sugar and vanilla sugar.
 5. Mix in the egg yolk.
-6. Spread the filling over the cake base once it has cooled, then roll it up.
+6. Spread the filling over the cake base once it has cooled.
+7. Roll it up.